 No one should ever be punished for providing their own medical care.
-Yet, from 2000 to 2020, at least 61 people who have self-managed an abortion or have helped someone else are known to have been arrested or prosecuted.
+Yet, from 2000 to 2020, at least 61 people who have self-managed an abortion or have helped someone else are known to have been arrested or prosecuted (during the same time period, 100,000 people or more self-managed abortions).
 It is unknown how recent changes in abortion laws will affect future criminalization of people who self-manage their abortions.
 Those who are already at greater risk of criminalization because of their race, gender identity, economic status, or other factors may have a higher risk of prosecution.
 People who live in very conservative states also may face a higher risk of prosecution.
-A few states even have laws that say that self-managing an abortion is illegal.
+Only one state currently has a law that says that self-managing an abortion is illegal (Nevada, after 23 weeks gestation).

 Plan C believes that each person should have access to information to make their own decisions about risk, including legal risk.
 The information below is not intended to endorse self-managed use nor is it legal advice.
 It is what we know from the experiences of people who have self-managed their abortions.